nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Works on a Read-Only copy of `AddressBook`.
     * Pros: Easier to implement, guaranteed to not edit the internals.
-    * Cons: Exposing internal workings of `AddressBook`.
+    * Cons: Works directly with a Read-Only copy of `AddressBook`.

 * **Alternative 2:** Gets data directly from `Contact`, `Review` etc.
     * Pros: Data is kept directly with the low-level classes and pulled from there.